 Failure to Take Personal Responsibility

 Failure to take responsibility for one’s actions or inactions is another common concern parents have about their child.
 This is usually the result of feeling shame and not wanting to be seen as “bad”.
-The shame can be so damaging, that the child will do almost anything to try to avoid it.
+The shame can be so damaging that the child will do almost anything to try to avoid it.
 However, usually the avoidance of personal responsibility just makes the problem worse.
 It can feel like an endless cycle of frustration for everyone.
-Working with the child to accept and understand that personal responsibility is key for healthy functioning in relationships.
-By identifying and managing the underlying shame this cycle can be broken.
+Working with the child to accept accountability and understand personal responsibility is key for healthy functioning in relationships.
+By identifying and managing the underlying shame, this cycle can be broken.

 Failure to Recognize Actions Affect Others